NBA rumors: Blazers' Ben Simmons trade package is enticing

 - Oops!Something went wrong.Please try again later.

-Blazers' reported Simmons trade package sounds enticing originally appeared on NBC Sports Philadelphia
+Blazers' reported Simmons trade package sounds enticing originally appeared on NBC Sports Northwest

 The Summer of Ben Simmons has seen at least a half-dozen teams seriously linked to the enigmatic All-Star in trade buzz, and one of the most intriguing squads for Sixers fans has long been the Portland Trailblazers.